 The diode clamps with 14 x IN914 in series exploit the gradual

 diode becomes a low resistance

 at 0.72Vdc.
 With 14, the V range for threshold turn on is from

 where an increasing applied voltage

 causes a logarithmically increasing current, and lowering of

 effective resistance.
 This action rapidly

 increases the NFB voltage delivered to V cathode before the lamps

-have heated up to increase their resistance.
-The lamps have
+have heated up to increase

-slow time constant and diodes have an instant time
+diodes have an instant time constant,

-immediate increase of NFB to prevent the instant rise of PFB
+so the diodes give an immediate increase of NFB to prevent the

-Vo to occur.
+excessive Vo to occur.
 The circuit settles quickly between range

 switching, and once settled,

 diodes have only a slight effect while lamps take over the major